dojo/grunt-dojo2/README.md

 }
 ```

+#### grunt doc

+The `doc` task is used to automatically build and publish API documentation to the project's GitHub pages.
+Please note
+that if you want to generate documentation locally by manually running this command use the `grunt typedoc` command
+instead.

+##### Environment Variables

+Running `grunt typedoc` (part of `grunt doc`) will only generate APIs using typedoc.
+In order to
+ automatically commit or publish API documentation the `DEPLOY_DOCS` environment variable must be set to either
+ `publish` or `commit`.
+Environment variables are used so they may be turned on/off using travis-ci settings and to
+ support forks that may want to use the travis build, but do not want to automatically publish documentation.

+##### Prerequisites

+To support continuous delivery of API documents to your project's GitHub pages Travis-ci needs access to your GitHub
+repository.
+This is best achieved by supplying an encrypted deployment key that can be used via SSH (there are other
+methods that are less secure that we will not go into).
+To use this method you will need to:

+1. Create a ssh key; e.g. `ssh-keygen -t rsa -C "your_email@example.com"`
+1. encrypt the private key using travis cli; e.g. `travis encrypt-file deploy_key` (you will need to be logged in and
+	be the owner of the GitHub repository to do this)
+1. add the public key under your project's GitHub settings
+1. add `grunt doc --publish-api` as part of your `install` steps

 #### grunt link

 The link task is designed to ease the local development and testing of changes that span multiple packages.
 Traditionally `npm link` can be used but this assumes that the project structure is the same as the distribution, which for dojo2 projects is not the case.